The article below is taken from SaaS Mag Issue 3. To order your free copy, click here.

 Ask any SaaS business owner what they prioritize, and invariably metrics are top of the list.
-It pays to get into the trenches of how to drive great metrics though - Josh Pigford would know.
+It pays to get into the trenches of how to drive great metrics, though Josh Pigford would know.
 He founded Baremetrics to help provide SaaS businesses insight into their data.
 “When I started Baremetrics, I realized early on that I couldn’t keep making assumptions about what people needed.
 The only way to get rid of those assumptions was to have conversations with customers.”
 As the owner of three pugs and previous operator of the most popular pug community on the internet, taking a chance on starting a SaaS venture had to have been a really good idea to dive all in for.

 Baremetrics was borne of the idea that SaaS businesses can’t simply guess at what was and was not working with their customers.
 Pigford served as a consultant and operator of several SaaS companies before going on to found Baremetrics, a metrics, forecasting and engagement measurement platform for businesses which use Stripe, Braintree and Recurly.
 The idea is to take founders who are using dozens of spreadsheets to manage their data and house the metrics in one centralized spot.
 Who wouldn’t want that?

-As the founder of a metrics tracking company which recently expanded to serve one of the world’s biggest e-commerce platform providers, we were curious about Pigford’s insight into what metrics SaaS founders should be paying attention to, the most prevalent issues SaaS businesses can fix, and his advice for where SaaS businesses can tweak their strategy to see key improvements and remain competitive in today’s market.
+As the founder of a metrics tracking company that recently expanded to serve one of the world’s biggest e-commerce platform providers, we were curious about Pigford’s insight into what metrics SaaS founders should be paying attention to, the most prevalent issues SaaS businesses can fix, and his advice for where SaaS businesses can tweak their strategy to see key improvements and remain competitive in today’s market.

 What are some key performance indicators that startups should absolutely focus on?